pbstark/Repro-s159-f19/syllabus18.md

 about 2 pages to do a good but concise job.

 #### Assignment 3. **Due 9/23, 11:59pm:**

+**Cargo-Cult Statistics and "researcher degrees of freedom"**

-1. Read Silberzahn et al. (2018).
+Read Gelman and Loken (2013) and Silberzahn et al. (2018).
++ How many of the co-authors in Silberzahn et al. are in Statistics departments?
-+ Sketch the assumptions involved in each analysis listed in Table 3.
++ Sketch the assumptions involved in each analysis listed in Table 3 of Silberzahn et al.
+If you need clues, see Freedman (_Statistical Models: Theory and Practice_, 2009).
+Berk and Freedman (2001) might also be helpful.
 + Is there any analysis that does not rely on a model?
 If so, which?
-+ For the analyses that rely on models, explain the models in your own words, to the extent that you can figure out what was done.
++ For the analyses that rely on models, explain the models in your own words, to the extent that you can figure out what was done:
     - What are the assumptions of the models?
     - Do those assumptions make sense for this application?
     - What assumptions are needed to justify causal inferences in this context?